 8. Work on small areas at a time.

 Focus on small areas, one drawer or door at a time vs. trying to work across your entire piece.
 Putting it into smaller sections and perfecting those before moving on, will keep the job manageable.

 9. Brush horizontally and vertically.

 I’m not trying to keep my colors separate in blending.
 The very idea of the finish is to make the colors meld together so it appears that the light is hitting it differently in spots.
 If you can see the differentiation in colors, then they are not yet blended.

 I brush through my colors horizontally and vertically, usually a few times, until they are seamless.
 Let the colors flow into each other, essentially using your piece as a palette to create every shade in between.
 You can always add a teeny bit of your dark or light color at the tail end, to true up the highlight and lowlight.

 This is something I struggle with in classes.
 I can teach the brush movements, but not the pressure that goes behind them.
 If you tend to be a heavy handed painter, you will struggle with blending.
 There is a light touch behind that brush, along with very little paint, a bit of water, and soft bristles.
 They all come together to create these whispy, ethereal transitions from dark to light.

-I hope my Top 10 Tips for Blending Dixie Belle Chalk Mineral Paint will help you try out, or perfect, paint color blending on your next project!
+I hope my Top 10 Tips for Blending Chalk Paint will help you try out, or perfect, paint color blending on your next project!
 For more tips, below are a few of my most popular paint color blending videos, all in one place!